RebelGuy/chat-mate/projects/server/readme.md

 Further, to filter individual tests, temporarily replace `test()` with `test.only()`.
 All `test()`s will then be skipped.

+Due to concurrency issues, all tests using the test database will need to be run from the `_test/stores.test.ts` file.

 ### Current test coverage
 Over time, aim to add tests to all public methods of all services and stores.
 Key: